 Prof. Sachin Kumar Mangla – Co-PI

 This section will outline preliminary research themes which are novel and will extend the work that colleagues have already undertaken.
-The reason for proposing these themes are: (1) the center needs to start working on nascent and emerging research themes which are identified as critical by UN and national policy makers; (2) center will need to differentiate itself in the country because the topical area of sustainability is very saturated; (3) this will help the center and OPJ colleagues to champion these themes in the global arena, further building on and extending their current research activities; (4) building on and extending the work of academics in JGU (therefore lines of research will be democratically finalized).
+The reason for proposing these themes are: (1) the centre needs to start working on nascent and emerging research themes which are identified as critical by UN and national policy makers; (2) centre will need to differentiate itself in the country because the topical area of sustainability is very saturated; (3) this will help the centre and OPJ colleagues to champion these themes in the global arena, further building on and extending their current research activities; (4) building on and extending the work of academics in JGU (therefore lines of research will be democratically finalized).
 A few of the important research themes are given as below:

 DCE – SDG has connections with diverse stakeholders in developing and developed economies around the world.